PawseySC/container-workflows/_episodes/02-cleaning-up.md

 ### Clean up Miniconda containers from previous episode ###

 Find and remove the stopped Miniconda containers you ran in the previous episode.
+Do not remove the container image, we'll use it later.

 Hint: you can identify them as they will correspond to the image `continuumio/miniconda3:4.5.12`.